terraform-google-modules/cloud-foundation-training/02-Networking/README.md

-# Cloud Foundation Toolkit Lab
+# Cloud Foundation Toolkit Lab - 02-Networking

 ## Prerequisite

-Complete **Setup** Labs
+Complete **00-Setup** Labs

 You should have [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive) installed and configured before continuing, otherwise refer to [00-Setup/README.md](../00-Setup/README.md)

 ## Networking

-This lab helps you create IAM role bindings using Cloud Foundation Toolkit.
+This lab helps you create VPC network and Cloud NAT using Cloud Foundation Toolkit.

-At the end of the exercise, you will users in your projects that have been granted access to resources within GCP.
+At the end of the exercise, you will have a VPC network with 1 subnet and 1 Cloud NAT in your project.

 **Note**: You can have input variables as